oleksiyp/equal5/README.txt

 Inequality graphing tool.

+Look:
-Look BUILD.txt for how to build it.
+ - BUILD.txt for how to build it.
+ - GOALS.txt for active tasks